 1) The Programing of the Cultural Narrative

 The cultural narrative is the driving force in our lives.
 Although this narrative differs on the surface, it shares some common tactics.
 One of these tactics is to keep you busy and distract your attention.
 So they engage you in the memorization of useless information.
 Then, use this to distort your memories and thinking.
-In this way, you engage your mind in things that keep you from observing what is going on.
-Heaven forbid if you start thinking for yourself, you need to question the cultural narrative.
+In this way, you engage your mind in things that keep you from observing what is happening.
+Heaven forbid that if you start thinking for yourself, you must question the cultural narrative.

 So, the key to becoming a freethinker is to learn what to learn.
 Learn which things we should remember.
 Remember those who are essential to your heart.
 Discard the things that are just distractions—forgetting the things that consume your time and distract you from what is happening.